camHaley/camHaley/README.md

 - 👋 Hi, I’m @camHaley, a CS Student @FIU
-- 🌱 I’m currently learning Java, Python, and C++ for Raspberri Pi
+- 🌱 I’m currently learning Java and Python
-- 👀 I’m interested in Iot, embedded engineering, and software development
+- 👀 I’m interested in SWE, embedded, and ML.
-- 💞️ I’m looking to collaborate on fun home automation projects and anything opensource
-- 📫 email me @ chale012@fiu.edu
+- 📫 email me @ chale012@fiu.edu OR cameron.haley329@gmail.com

 <!---
 camHaley/camHaley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.